TheAlbert1/TheAlbert1/README.md

 ## Skills
 - HTML and CSS
 - Being good at listening
-- Awlays being on time
+- Always being on time

 ## That's it!
 Feel free to explore my repositories.
 Reach out if you have any questions or collaboration ideas.